gsubramani/SignalRecognition/README.md

 # How it works
 Time series signals are transformed into the time-frequency domain using the Continuous Wavelet Transform.
-This turns a n-channel signal into a n\*k channel signal where k is the number of scales\frequencies of interest, providing k\*n features at every sample time.
+This turns a n-channel signal into a k\*n channel signal where k is the number of scales\frequencies of interest, providing k\*n features at every sample time.
 The k\*n features are used to describe the local behavior of the signal.
 These descriptions along with the class label are used